cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 > The walls and ceiling of this great hall are coated in amber that glistens like fresh honey.
 Dust covers the black marble floor.
 To the north, the hall has collapsed, leaving a wall of rubble.

 - Put [[Offalia Wormwiggle|Offalia]] here?
-- She's looking for a way to bring back her mother and sisters
+- She's looking for a way to bring back her mother and sisters, or maybe she already has and they party has to fight them all again.

 > Many amber doors lead from this hall.
 Standing in front of the south door are three ugly women in tattered black gowns with brooms and black, pointed hats.